dcbau/FreeGrid/README.md

  <br>
  <br>

-## Output & Post Processing
+## Data Export
+The application has no export functionality.
+The measurement data is bundled after each single measurement as a Matlab file (.mat) and stored by default in the folder "Measurements" relative to the root folder of the Python-application (The export folder can be customized in the Configure-panel).
+Three different .mat files are stored:

+* **HRIRs**: Impulse repsonses and raw recorded signals for each HRIR, together with the corresponding source positions of every HRIR in [Az(0...360°), El(90...-90°), R(m)].
+Furthermore, metadata such as the used sampling rate, head-dimension and sweep parameters are stored.
+The filename consists of `"measured_points_{session name}_{current date}.mat`.
+* **Center IR** IR and raw signals for the center measurement.
+If the center measurement is performed multiple times, every measurement is stored (in the same .mat-file).
+* **Headphone IRs**: IRs and raw signals for each HPIR measurement repetition with the regularization amount parameter _beta_ from the HPCF estimation.
+The HPCF estimate is not exported.
+The filename consists of `"headphone_ir_{hp name}_{current date}.mat`.

+> Note that if a .mat file with the same name already exists, it will be overwritten!

 The measurement system provides deconvolved HRIRs without further post-processing.
 Further post-processing and upsampling should be done seperately in Matlab, at least in the current state of work.
 Besides the HRIRs, additionaly the raw recorded sweeps and the feedback loop sweeps are stored (if no real feedback loop was recorded, the excitation signal is stored as the feedback loop).

-Currently, the measured HRIRs are immediately stored as a bundled .mat file after every measurement.
-The default save path is "$PROJECT_DIR/Measurements", but it can be changed to any path in the _Configure_ panel.
-Whenever a change is applied to the measurements (HRIR added removed), the export file is immediately updated.
-Three different .mat files are stored:

-* **HRIRs**: IRs and raw signals for each HRIR, together with the corresponding source positions of every HRIR in [Az(0...360°), El(90...-90°), R(m)].
-Furthermore, metadata such as the used sampling rate and head-dimension (if measured) are stored.
-The filename consists of `"measured_points_{session name}_{current date}.mat`.
-If multiple sessions are done (with different session names), each session is stored in a seperate file.
-* **Reference IR** IR and raw signals for the reference (center) measurement.
-If the reference measurement is performed multiple times, every measurement is stored (in the same .mat-file).
-* **Headphone IRs**: IRs and raw signals for each HPIR measurement repetition with the regularization value _beta_ from the HPCF estimation.
-The HPCF estimate is NOT exported.
-The filename consists of `"headphone_ir_{hp name}_{current date}.mat`.
-If multiple headphones are measured, multiple files are exported.

 <br>
 <br>